4500 Squaremeter Climbing Area with 550 Routes from 4a to 9a

 - Safety check required?
 No, with us you don't have to pass a safety check before you enter the climbing hall, but you do have to register with us and thus confirm in writing that you are trained for climbing and that you follow the general climbing rules in Austria as well as our house rules.
 If one of our employees notice any safety issues, we reserve the right to bring this to your attention and in extreme cases, to ban you from climbing with a rope in our facility.

 - Children or beginners without expert supervision?
 Can children climb alone?
 No!
 Children under the age of 14 are not allowed to boulder or climb without competent supervision.
 Even beginners who cannot confirm that they have been sufficiently trained are not allowed to climb unaccompanied.
 Accompanying persons must fill out the registration form completely!
 Young people between the ages of 14 and 18 may climb unaccompanied only with a declaration of consent from a legal guardian in the climbing gym.
 See registration form..

 1250 square meter and 200 color boulder problems

-In our climbing centre you have 1250 ㎡ of bouldering area and a little more than 200 different boulder problems available in 8 different colours representing their level of difficulty.
-All boulder problems of each colour/difficulty are spread over the hall resulting in a so-called boulder parkour.
+In our climbing centre you have 1250 ㎡ of bouldering area and a little more than 200 different boulder problems available in 9 levels of difficulty.

 600㎡ for indoor coloured boulder problems:

-Most of the boulders are arranged by colour.
-The difficulties are from yellow (easy) through green, orange, blue, red, violet and pink to black (difficult).
-In addition to the classic coloured boulder problems, we use white holds to build boulder problems of different difficulty levels that are specially tailored to children's sizes.
-The grades are marked with a colour plaque.
+In addition to the classic coloured boulder problems, we use different difficulty levels that are specially tailored to children's sizes.
+The grades are marked with a special "Kids Size" plaque.

 200㎡ for outdoor coloured boulder problems: